Submission guide

 Deleting resources

-Although some archivists advise against deleting anything from an archive, Pocket Archive acknowledges that in real life things may actually need to be removed.
-The cause may be a duplicate, or something that was not supposed to be archived, etc. In any case, the resource-conservative alignment of Pocket Archive supports deleting resources immediately and irreversibly.
-Versioning and "soft" deletion, which keep prior states of resources including deleted ones, is not supported.
+Pocket Archive acknowledges that in real life things may actually need to be removed from an archive.
+The cause may be a duplicate, or something that was not supposed to be archived, etc. In any case, the financially conservative alignment of Pocket Archive supports deleting resources immediately and irreversibly.
+Versioning and "soft" deletion, which keep prior states of resources including deleted ones, are not supported.

 A resource can be deleted via the pkar remove CLI method, or by uploading a special file to the drop box, named pkar_remove* (asterisk means zero or more characters—note that the file name does not need an extension).
 The delete file must be a list of archival IDs, in the short URI form (par:<ID>), one per line.